-A third extension to a Social Accounting Matrix (SAM) approach holds the promise of further enriching the analysis of the expenditure impacts of HEIs, through the more explicit treatment of financing issues that this would facilitate.
-Fourthly, HEI impact studies have focussed to date exclusively on impacts that occur within the boundaries of the host region.
+A fourth extension to a Social Accounting Matrix (SAM) approach holds the promise of further enriching the analysis of the expenditure impacts of HEIs, through the more explicit treatment of financing issues that this would facilitate.
+HEI impact studies have focussed to date exclusively on impacts that occur within the boundaries of the host region.
 It may appear understandable that these impacts would attract most attention from the devolved administrations.
 However, HEIs in the UK are part of an integrated higher education system.
 Furthermore, the regions in which HEIs are located are part of an inextricably intertwined system of interdependent regions linked by migration, trade flows and wage bargaining mechanisms.
-It is therefore inevitable that HEIs will exert impacts that extend well beyond the geographic boundaries of their host regions.
-These effects should at the very least be of interest to UK government.
-Some of these impacts are likely to be positive, as is probably the case, for example, for the movement of graduates to London and the South East from the peripheral regions.
-Certainly, interregional extensions of our analysis should enhance our understanding of the regional impacts of HEIs, and this knowledge may be of wider interest than is immediately apparent.
-More generally, greater understanding of the impacts of HEIs will provide a more convincing evidence base for assessing the likely impacts of any contractions in public expenditure, a point we return to shortly.
+It is therefore inevitable that HEIs will exert impacts that extend well beyond the geographic

-27 See e.g. Hermannsson et al (2010a,e,f) for the cases of Scotland, Wales and Northern Ireland respectively.
+12 See e.g. Hermannsson et al (2010a), (2010e) for analyses of Scottish and Northern Irish HEI impacts.